pmogren/dais-agenda/README.md

 This will:
 - Fetch session data from the Databricks website using Selenium
-- Save all sessions in a single JSONL file at `data/sessions_.jsonl`
+- Save all sessions in a single JSONL file at `data/sessions_.jsonl` as well as in track-specific files
 - Each session entry includes:
   - Session ID, title, and description
   - Track, level, and type